mehmetgoren/ionix.Core/Readme.md

 Install-Package ionix.Data

-It' s very easy to use, here is some Northwind database examples;
+It' s very easy to use, here is some Northwind database examples:

 Select Operations
 -----------------